Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

  * ``readOnly`` - a boolean with a flag to set the bind mounted directory to read only or not.
 This is currently not supported.

 The method assumes the path ``pathInHost`` exists, so choose another path if it is more convenient.
-The result of the method is that the content of '/home/vagrant/container-test' will be visible in the path ``/gateways/app`` inside the container.
+The result of the method is that the content of '/home/vagrant/softwarecontainer' will be visible in the path ``/gateways/app`` inside the container.
 The actual location on the host can be found in ``/tmp/container/SC-<container ID>/gateways/`` where the created ``app`` directory will be.

 Launch something in the container::

-    dbus-send --system --print-reply \
+    gdbus call --system \
-    --dest=com.pelagicore.SoftwareContainerAgent \
+    --dest com.pelagicore.SoftwareContainerAgent \
-    /com/pelagicore/SoftwareContainerAgent \
+    --object-path /com/pelagicore/SoftwareContainerAgent \
-    com.pelagicore.SoftwareContainerAgent.LaunchCommand \
+    --method com.pelagicore.SoftwareContainerAgent.LaunchCommand \
-    uint32:0 \
+    0 \
-    uint32:0 \
+    0 \
-    string:"touch hello" \
+    "touch hello" \
-    string:"/gateways/app/" \
+    "/gateways/app" \
-    string:"" \
+    "" \
-    dict:string:string:""
+    '{"": ""}'

 Parameters:
  * ``containerID`` - a uint32 with the ID of the created container, as returned by the ``CreateContainer`` method.